IndomieGorengSatu/Mie/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## What time did the man go to the dentist?
+Tooth hurt-y.